uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 Client should reauthenticate.

-All actions except the login action (to be specified) will require authentication.
+All actions require authentication.

 ### 403 "Forbidden" (really, it means "Unauthorized"): server knows who client is but request is not allowed

+### 409 "Conflict": trying to create something with a duplicate ID or sample timestamp

 ### 4XX: client errors